How & When to Write a Will

 A will, also known as a last will and testament, is a legally bound document that explains exactly how your heirs will receive your assets and wealth after your death.
-You can construct your will using an estate planning attorney or a reputable online program like Do Your Own Will and Free Will that are free to use.
+You can construct your will using an estate planning attorney or a reputable online program like Do Your Own Will and Free Will, which are free to use.
 For more complicated wills that include living trusts, health care directives, financial power of attorney, etc, there are paid options like NOLO and LegalZoom.

-Be sure to include the following elements in your will:
+It’s also essential to be sure to include the following elements in your will:

 Select an Executor or Executrix: This person will be responsible for carrying out all administrative duties of your will, such as selling your home and paying taxes.
 Closing an estate can be a difficult and time-consuming task, so pick someone you trust to handle the responsibility.

 Identify Beneficiaries: Beneficiaries are the people who receive your assets when you die.
 For example, your home, vehicle, heirlooms, savings, and other belongings.